NishiyaKN/obsidian/500 OCI/4 - Compute/4 Compute.md

 - When OCI's infra needs to receive some maintenance
 ### Live Migration
 - Migrates VM to a health host
-- Small disruption
+- Small disruption, no downtime nor reboot
-- Only supported by specifi Linux shapes
+- Only supported by specific Linux shapes
 ### Reboot Migration
 - Notifies 14 to 16 days in advance to reboot in order to migrate
 	- Needs to reboot the instance, not only the OS
 - If not rebooted in such time period, on the scheduled maintenance time it will auto reboot
 - Short downtime due to reboot
 ### Manual Migration
+- You can reboot the instance yourself if a maintenance is scheduled
 - Instance will be terminated and recreated
 - Boot volume needs to be preserved manually
 ## Shielded Instances